CloudWithChris/cloudwithchris.com/content/blog/githubactions-testsummary-go/index.md

           az containerapp update -n ${{ env.CONTAINERAPP_NAME }} -g ${{ env.CONTAINERAPP_RG }} --image ${{ env.AZURE_ACR_ENDPOINT }}/${{ env.IMAGE_NAME }}:${{ github.sha }}
 ```

-In the above workflow, you will see that I have a tests job, which will run the tests.
+There's quite a lot going on there.
+In the above workflow, you will see that I have a ``tests`` job, which tests the code before a container image is built or released.
 Let's focus in on that section.

 ```yaml
 jobs: